-Will soon seek Cabinet nod for green hydrogen consumption mandate: Power minister R K Singh | Headlines
+Will soon seek Cabinet nod for green hydrogen consumption mandate: Power Minister R K Singh | Headlines

-The Ministry of New and Renewable Energy will soon seek Union Cabinets approval for a mandate on the use of green hydrogen in different industries.As per the consumption mandate, various industries especially petroleum, steel and fertilizers, would be mandated to consume certain proportion of green hydrogen.At present various industries use hydrogen produced using energy from non-fossil fuel-based sources.Basically that green hydrogen consumption mandate fixation is in process.
+The New and Renewable Energy Ministry will soon seek the Union Cabinets approval for a mandate on the use of green hydrogen in different industries.As per the consumption mandate, various industries especially petroleum, steel and fertilizers, would be mandated to consume a certain proportion of green hydrogen.At present, various industries use hydrogen produced mostly using energy from fossil fuel-based sources.Basically that green hydrogen consumption mandate fixation is in process.

 - Country: